isomerpages/gb-assist/pages/solutionrepo/solution1292.md

 ---
-title: SMEPAYROLL HRMS Version 11 - Professional 100
+title: Venue management software Version 2.0 - Regular
 permalink: /productivity-solutions-grant/solutionrepo/solution1292
 ---

 #### Description

-SMEPayroll is a comprehensive HRMS Solution.
-All-in-one platform empowering Human Resource Professionals across complete employee life cycles.
-From Acquiring Talent, Staff On boarding, Developing, Retaining to Off boarding.
+Venuerific was founded in Singapore in 2013 with the goal of helping venue owners market and grow their business through the events industry.
+What we discovered soon after was that most venues did not have the proper tools & systems to effectively manage this business.
+Hence in 2015, Venuerific pivoted to developing a one-stop system that allows the venues to operate optimally and efficiently through relevant data and in return increase revenue & profitability of the business.

 #### Details of Solution

-Click <a href='https://govassist.gobusiness.gov.sg/images/psg/Desensitised_Advanced_and_Best_20200326_Annex_3_Part_2.pdf' style='color:#037e8a'>here</a> to view details of solution.
+Click <a href='https://govassist.gobusiness.gov.sg/images/psg/Desensitised_VENUERIFIC_20200420_Annex_3_Part_1.pdf' style='color:#037e8a'>here</a> to view details of solution.

 #### Eligibility Criteria